 The summer heritage sport of Colorado is Pack Burro Racing.
 A burro is a donkey in Spanish.
 The burro owner runs alongside their donkey, who carries a pack containing at least a pick, gold pan and a shovel (lol).
 This tradition honours the Colorado miners, who would walk along their donkeys that would be loaded with goods, gold and more.
 The race is between 12 and 29 miles.
 What a choice for a heritage sport.
 Don’t you want to see what else is on offer?

 Aspens.
 The leaves of Aspen trees quiver in the wind.
 Shimmering green in summer and gold in Autumn.
 There are 58 fourteeners, or 58 mountains reaching 14,000 ft or higher.
-The trails up those mountains and Aspen foliage are revealed only late spring onwards.
-Additionally some roads are only accessible May onwards and yet there’s still some permanently snow-capped mountains to marvel.
+The trails up those mountains and Aspen foliage are revealed only late spring onward.
+Additionally some roads are only accessible May onward and yet there’s still some permanently snow-capped mountains to marvel.

 Colorado is more than a pinch rural, a generous serving of nature and smattering of class planted by the remnants of the gold rush.